-The call-routing database determines how the MAX TNT routes calls to a modem or HDLC card for host-side processing.
+The call-routing database determines how the MAX TNT routes calls to a modem or to an HDLC card for host-side processing.
 To display the database, use the Callroute command.
-For example, to see the database entries that route calls to host (modem or HDLC) ports:
+For example, the following command displays database entries that route calls to host (modem or HDLC) ports: